openvswitch/ovs/Documentation/intro/install/dpdk.rst

     $ ovs-vsctl set Open_vSwitch . other_config:pmd-cpu-mask=0x6

-For details on using ivshmem with DPDK, refer to `the advanced installation guide <INSTALL.DPDK-ADVANCED.rst>`__.
+For details on using ivshmem with DPDK, refer to :doc:`dpdk-advanced`.

 Refer to ovs-vswitchd.conf.db(5) for additional information on configuration options.